Vann00202/Smart-Home/pie-code/README.md

-## Raspberry Pi code
+## Pie-code

-Keep the different components in seperate directories and we can have a main.py module load everything into different threads/integrate things later
+This is a folder to put test code in before pi-src